TG-fresnel/Radiometric-SMOLM/README.md

 In this repository the code i developed during my masters thesis at instut Fresnel is shared.
 All coding was done entirely in python.
-So far this repository contains a collection of the developed functionalities and an example file.
+So far this repository contains a collection of the developed functionalities and an demo file.